mottjes/inception/README.md

 ```
 make down
 ```
-9. Remove all containers, images networks, and volumes (!!!
-Run with sudo to remove all the wordpress and mariadb files for a full clean !!!)
+9. Remove all containers, images networks, and volumes ( ! asks for sudo password, because we need sudo rights for removing all the mariadb and wordpress files for an full clean ! )
 ```
 make clean
 ```